-Source: Economic & Planning Systems multifamily project with 65 rental units.
+Source: Economic & Planning Systems

+34. The estimates are based on a 5-story multifamily project with 65 rental units.
 Two scenarios were tested with 10% affordable units (7 units) and 20 percent affordable units (13 units).
 Both scenarios apply the TOD Overlay recommendations of increased density to 5-stories and parking reductions for affordable housing developments.
 Each scenario requires a subsidy to reach a developer return within industry standards.
 The 10 percent affordable scenario requires approximately \$2.6 million in subsidy or \$40,000 per unit, which is about 13 percent of the total development costs.
 The 20 percent affordable scenario requires approximately \$2.9 million in subsidy or \$44,000 per unit, which is about 16 percent of the total development costs.